bterwijn/memory_graph/README.md

 mg.block(fun, arg1, arg2, ...)
 ```

-This function first executes `fun(arg1, arg2, ...)`, then prints the current source location in the program, and blocks execution until the &lt;Enter&gt; key is pressed.
+This function first executes `fun(arg1, arg2, ...)`, then prints the current source location in the program, and then blocks execution until the &lt;Enter&gt; key is pressed.
-* Set `mg.block_shows_location = False` to skip printing the source location.
+* Set `mg.block_prints_location = False` to skip printing the source location.
 * Set `mg.press_enter_message = None` to skip printing "Press &lt;Enter&gt; to continue...".

 ### Recursion ###